sLill/Windows-Grep/README.md

 <h1>Windows Grep</h1>

-Jokes about the Windows file system aside, this is a useful tool that performs as well as paid applications like FileLocator Pro without any additional UI overhead.
+Performs as well or better than paid applications like FileLocator Pro without any additional UI overhead.

 <i>*Be careful when using command flags that modify files like Replace (-R) and Delete (-D).
 There is no confirmation on these actions.</i>